 Dukeís closet: overmantel by Thomas Wyck; Dutch writing desk of c1675.

 Gentlemenís dining room and back parlour: originally used by upper servants; furnished with various pieces of furniture; family portraits.

 Buttery: used to store linen, plate and glasses.

 Basement: kitchen fitted out in late 19th century style; 18th century model range and stove; 86 cooking pans and utensils; Duchessís bathroom with original marble floor.

 Located on the south bank of the Thames, west of the A307 between Richmond and Kingston; Thames path passes main entrance; seasonal ferry from Twickenham; bus to within 10 minute walk; parking 400 yards.

 Open: house 3rd week March-end Oct, Mon, Tue, Wed, and weekends, 1-5pm; garden all year from 11am-6pm, same days; cafe weekends only Jan-mid March and Nov-mid Dec, otherwise same as house; for full details check the National Trust website.

-Note: Unfortunately we cannot show you any interior photos as the National Trust does not allow them to be taken.
+Note: Unfortunately we cannot show you any interior photos as the National Trust did not allow them to be taken when we visited.